iTwin/bis-schemas/Domains/1-Common/DistributionSystems/DistributionSystems.remarks.md

 - elements within electrical systems
 - elements within communication network systems

 It defines occurence of any HVAC, electrical, sanitary or other element within a distribution system.
+An `IDistributionElement` is expected to own at least one `DistributionPort` via the `DistributionElementOwnsDistributionPorts` relationship class.

 Equivalent to [IfcDistributionElement](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcDistributionElement.htm).